-With 300,000 residents, Kalma camp is one of the largest internally displaced persons (IDP) camps in the region.
+With about 300,000 residents, Kalma camp is one of the largest camps for displaced Darfuri in the region.

 In a statement yesterday, the camp leaders condemned “the failure of the Sudanese authorities and humanitarian organisations to remedy the situation in the camp, despite our repeated appeals since the start of the flood disaster”.

 ‘We condemn the failure of the Sudanese authorities and humanitarian organisations to remedy the situation in the camp, despite our repeated appeals since the start of the flood disaster’ – Kalma camp leaders

 They also hold the government and organisations responsible for the deaths of several children because of malnutrition and for the spread of diseases resulting from the poor living conditions in the camp, where large areas have been swept away by rains and floods.

 The General Coordinator of the Darfur Displaced People and Refugees, Yagoub Furi, already expressed his concern over the health effects of the stagnant water pools in Kalma camp last week.

 As in South Darfur, Tuesday’s heavy rains severely affected Kabkabiya in North Darfur, which witnessed 79.3mm rainfall.
 The rains caused damage to many houses and government buildings and lead to death of livestock.